katie-r3/store/README.md

 * Stripe (for receiving payments) - to run a mock payment, enter '4242 4242 4242 4242' and any future expiration date and 3 digit security code you like.

 * Lob (for verifying user's address upon sign up) - for it to work properly a live api key is required, which is not free.
-So this feature doesn't currently work
+This feature doesn't currently work

 Some future fixes/ideas: